George V. Faulkner MD, MC.

 By 1942, George had found himself in India and eventually part of the fledgling Chindit training group under the leadership of Brigadier Wingate.
 His talents in medicine would see George promoted to Captain for the operation in 1943, where he acted as one of the senior Medical Officer's on the expedition.
 Captain Faulkner had developed several new techniques in 'self diagnosis' during training and had worked hard to persuade the men to learn how to administer their own drugs and first aid.
 His efforts helped raise the health and psychological well being of the Chindit soldiers from what had been a disastrous beginning in 1942, when sick parades were often attended by 60-70% of the brigade.

 After returning safely to India in mid-1943, Captain Faulkner was asked to write the medical notes for the operation which were later included in Wingate's full debrief for Longcloth.
-(These notes can be seen in full on the Glanmore website, see link below).
 I know that George also took part in the second Chindit operation in 1944 (code named 'Thursday') where he formed part of the medical team for the Gurkha Reconnaissance section attached to one of the Chindit brigades.

 The evidence for this came from an unexpected and remarkable source.
 Incredibly, two men from Operation Longcloth had managed to survive for nearly a year, living in a Burmese village called Lathaw.
 In mid-March 1944 16th Brigade passed close to where the men had made their home and one of the men, Pte.
 Critchley attempted to make contact.
 I will let Pte.
 Critchley explain: